 The Video Lab contains 12 iMac stations for the campus community to produce multimedia content for academic and community programming.
 Featured software includes programs such as FCPX, Adobe Premiere Pro, After Effects, Apple Motion, iShowU, Audacity, Garageband, Adobe Illustrator and Photoshop.
 The Digital Video Editing Lab also hosts our Jellyfish SAN server, which eliminates the need to purchase external hard drives when working with video/audio software.

 The Video Lab is staffed by Multimedia Consultants, who work for Digital Pedagogy & Scholarship (located on the third floor of the library).
 The Multimedia Consultants are proficient with iMac software and proctor the lab to assist with questions from students, faculty, and staff.
-Their hours are posted on the video lab door.

 Video Lab Hours